 with world-class insurance protection at the lowest possible cost.

-The guaranteed policy values, death benefits, and premiums for Northwestern Mutual's permanent life insurance policies are based on conservative assumptions with regard to investment returns, mortality experience, and expenses.
+The guaranteed policy values, death benefits, and premiums for Northwestern Mutual's whole life insurance policies are based on conservative assumptions with regard to investment returns, mortality experience, and expenses.
 However, the company fully expects its actual performance will be better than those conservative assumptions over the long run.
-Dividends are paid when Northwestern Mutual's actual experience is better than what was assumed when setting the policy's guaranteed values.
+Annual dividends are paid when Northwestern Mutual's actual experience is better than what was assumed when setting the policy's guaranteed values.
 While dividends are subject to change and are not guaranteed, Northwestern Mutual has paid them every year since 1872.
 The ability to pay dividends is a result of efficient operations, careful risk selection, and successful investment management.
 Through dividends, Northwestern Mutual's goal is to provide policyowners with world-class insurance protection at the lowest possible cost.